Creative Littles – Your Complete Program For Letter Identification And Retention

 Are you looking for a preschool or kindergarten program to teach your child their alphabet?
 Look no further.
 Creative Littles is a great program for all kids.
-It is geared forwards ages 2-5, but it is also good for children who may have a learning disability.
+It is geared forwards ages 2-5, can be used for children who may have a learning disability.

-Did you know that children learn the alphabet better if it is not taught in ABC order?
+Did you know that children learn the alphabet better if it is not taught in chronological (ABC) order?
 Totally true!
-I learned this the hard way with my daughter.
-I tried to teach her the alphabet the “normal” way, but she just couldn’t retain the information.
+We learned this the hard way with our daughter.
+We tried to teach her the alphabet the “normal” way, but she just could not retain the information.
 I searched and searched the internet trying to find answers, and I found it!

 I took a combination of a Montessori approach and worksheet-based approach and weaved them together to form Creative Littles.
 Creative Littles is a multi-sensory approach ALL children can use to learn their alphabet!

 Creative Littles is a unique program because it really focuses on identifying and retaining the letters in the alphabet.
 For some children, it is really difficult to remember what they just learned.